luca-fiorito-11/sandy/README.md

 <br>

-SANDY is a python package that can read, write and perform a set of operations on nuclear data file in [ENDF-6 format](https://www.oecd-nea.org/dbdata/data/manual-endf/endf102.pdf).
+SANDY is a python package that can read, write and perform a set of operations on nuclear data files in [ENDF-6 format](https://www.oecd-nea.org/dbdata/data/manual-endf/endf102.pdf).
-The primay objective of the code, as it was originally conceived, is to produce *perturbed files* containing sampled parameters that represent the information stored in the evaluated nuclear data covariances.
+The primary objective of the code, as it was originally conceived, is to produce *perturbed files* containing sampled parameters that represent the information stored in the evaluated nuclear data covariances.
 Such files can be ultimately used to propagate uncertainties through any given compatible system using a brute force technique.